DreamOfTheRedChamber/system-design-interviews/README.md

 ### Store session state in server-side
 * Approaches:
-	* Keep state in main memory
+	- Keep state in main memory
-	* Store session state in files on disk
+	- Store session state in files on disk
-	* Store session state in a database
+	- Store session state in a database
-		- Delegate the session storage to an external data store: Your web application would take the session identifier from the web request and then load session data from an external data store.
+		+ Delegate the session storage to an external data store: Your web application would take the session identifier from the web request and then load session data from an external data store.
 At the end of the web request life cycle, just before a response is sent back to the user, the application would serialize the session data and save it back in the data store.
 In this model, the web server does not hold any of the session data between web requests, which makes it stateless in the context of an HTTP session.
-		- Many data stores are suitable for this use case, for example, Memcached, Redis, DynamoDB, or Cassandra.
+		+ Many data stores are suitable for this use case, for example, Memcached, Redis, DynamoDB, or Cassandra.
 The only requirement here is to have very low latency on get-by-key and put-by-key operations.
 It is best if your data store provides automatic scalability, but even if you had to do data partitioning yourself in the application layer, it is not a problem, as sessions can be partitioned by the session ID itself.

 #### Typical server-side session workflow
-1. Every time an internet user visits a specific website, a new session ID is created.
+1. Every time an internet user visits a specific website, a new session ID (a unique number that a web site's server assigns a specific user for the duration of that user's visit) is generated.
 And an entry is created inside server's session table

 | Columns    | Type        | Meaning                       |
 |------------|-------------|-------------------------------|